Ghost Walk – Ashby-de-la-Zouch

 The town was originally known as “Ashby” which was an Anglo-Danish word meaning Ash Tree Farm.
 It became Ashby-d-la-Zouch after the Norman conquest, when the La Zouch family came into possession of Ashby during the reign of King Henry III.

 Ashby-de-la-Zouch has many stories to tell … especially as there remain ruins of a 12th Century castle here.
-This castle is stunning and well worth a visit.
+This castle is stunning and well worth a visit during the day.

 The castle and the town came into the possession of the Hastings family in 1464 and it was William Hastings that enhanced its fortifications.